enzymefinance/protocol/README.md

-# Enzyme Protocol
+# Enzyme Blue

 [![CI](../../actions/workflows/ci.yaml/badge.svg)](../../actions/workflows/ci.yaml)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)

-Enzyme is an Ethereum-based protocol for decentralized on-chain asset management.
+Enzyme Blue is an Ethereum-based protocol for decentralized on-chain asset management.
 It is a protocol for people or entities to manage their wealth & the wealth of others within a customizable and safe environment.
-Enzyme empowers anyone to set up, manage and invest in customized on-chain investment vehicles.
+It empowers anyone to set up, manage and invest in customized on-chain investment vehicles.

 ## Security Issues and Bug Bounty